Resume Writing

 8. Customer Service Professional

-9. Career Changer (Teacher → HR)
+9. Career Changer (Teacher to HR)

-10. College Graduate / Entry Level
+10. Entry Level / Recent Graduate

 11. Federal / Government

-12. No Degree — Skilled Trades
+12. Skilled Trades (No Degree)

 14. Remote-First Professional